ACP Sessions

 Current ACP support is intentionally narrow:

-• only the Cursor driver is supported today
+• only the Cursor and Grok drivers are supported today

 • only local stdio transport is supported today